Andre Dickens

-Andre Dickens (born June 17, 1974) is an American politician who is currently serving as the 61st mayor of Atlanta, Georgia.
-Prior to winning the 2021 election, which concluded after a runoff against city council president Felicia Moore, Dickens had served on the Atlanta City Council and chaired on the Public Safety and Legal Administration Committee.
-Dickens is also the chief development officer of TechBridge, a technology-based nonprofit.
+Andre Peter Dickens (born June 17, 1974) is an American politician who is currently serving as the 61st mayor of Atlanta, Georgia.
+Prior to winning the 2021 election, which concluded after a runoff against city council president Felicia Moore, Dickens had served on the Atlanta City Council and chaired the Public Safety and Legal Administration Committee.
+He is also the chief development officer of TechBridge, a technology-based nonprofit.

 Dickens won a second term as mayor in 2025.